DataDog/documentation/content/en/infrastructure/containers/orchestrator_explorer.md

 Resources that are spawned from "parent" resources will have the `kube_ownerref_kind` and `kube_ownerref_name` tags (such as Pods and Jobs).

-> **Tip:** utilize the autocomplete feature to discover what related-resource tags are available.
+> **Tip:** Utilize the filter query autocomplete feature to discover what related-resource tags are available.
 Type `kube_` and see what results are suggested.

 #### Pods